Inviting first-time scouts to a Live mission

 1. Ask potential recruits to participate

 It's important to ask potential recruits if they're interested in completing a dscout Live mission in the first place.
-You'll also need to make sure they have an iPhone or an Android device, and access to a desktop or laptop computer with the Google Chrome browser.
+If you're recruiting for a Live mobile mission, you'll also need to make sure they have an iPhone or an Android device.
+For Live desktop, they'll need access to a desktop or laptop computer with the Google Chrome browser.
+(Note: for Live desktop missions, scouts will not need to download the dscout mobile app.)
 If you've already screened your applicants to make sure they're interested and a good fit, you can skip this step.
-But if you're starting off with a list of names and emails of potential participants, send them a note asking them to get involved that looks something like this:
+However, if you're starting off with a list of names and emails of potential participants, send them a note asking them to get involved that looks something like this:

 2. Let interested participants know what to expect

 Once you've got a list of people who you know are interested in your project, send them a note mentioning your project's subject matter, time frame, and what kind of compensation participants can expect.
 It’s also a good idea to point them towards this article on getting started with Live.